 Our team developed a suite of tools that enabled broadcasters to save and share their videos to various social media platforms, embed their videos on websites, and organize and curate their content into collections and themes.
 These features proved extremely valuable to influencers and brands who were looking to leverage their live video content by distributing them across multiple channels and reconnect with their audience.

 The homepage featured daily trending videos and hand-selected curated picks.
 One of the biggest pain points of live video was content discovery.
 I initiated and wrote a weekly newsletter to all our users and subscribers with curated video picks, sometimes around a theme.
 This helped users discover new content and broadcasters to follow.

-I helped cultivate our loyal fanbase of users by listening and talking to our community and becoming a regular broadcaster on live stream platforms.
-I joined multiple Twitter groups, organized meetups and gained the trust of the live-stream community.
-This helped with product strategy as I was able to collaborate with the product and engineering team to translate feature requests into product releases.
+I helped cultivate our loyal fanbase of users by listening to our community and becoming a regular broadcaster on live stream platforms.
+I joined multiple Twitter groups, organized meetups, and gained the trust of the live-stream community.
+This user research helped with product strategy as I was able to collaborate with the product and engineering team to translate feature requests into product releases.
 Users loved our mascot, Klyde, and the friendly icon became instantly recognizable in the community.

 Notable users included The Monterey Aquarium, The Weather Channel, Science Fridays, George Clinton of Parliament Funkadelic, Central Park Conservatory, Yvette Nicole Brown, and One Republic.